You are here

 The family moved to 11 Orinsay in 1922 when the village was re-lotted.

 Roderick served with the Royal Navy during the Second World War on HMS Comorin, HM St Christopher and Fleet Air Bases in Burcough, Portsmouth and Fearne.
 His War record stated that he had Superior Efficiency and Very Good Conduct.
 He was granted Agricultural Leave in 1942, 1943, and 1944 and Compassionate leave in 1945 upon the death of his father.
+His name is mentioned in Roll of Honour: Pairc, Second World War.

 After the War Roderick was a Haulage Contractor.